kakiac/DevEnv-Smarty/README.md

 You should now see some additional files added (vendor folder, composer.json, composer.lock)

 Commit and push your changes to the repository.

+7. Check that Yarn is installed

+`yarn -version`

+8. Update **npm**

+`npm install -g npm@10.4.0`

+9. Install **Bootstrap**

+`composer require twbs/bootstrap:5.3.3`

+This should succeed with some package being reported as being installed.

+https://getbootstrap.com/docs/5.3/getting-started/introduction/ includes more information about bootstrap

+See it working:

+Create an http-server to preview the index.html:

+`npm i -g http-server`

+Next, run the server

+`http-server`

+A pop up will show, with information about your application running on local port 8080.
+Click on the green button "Show in the browser".
+If you miss this, you can click on "ports" tab next to the terminal tab, find the 8080 port and click on the browser icon.

+You should now see the webpage previewed.

+Alternatively, you can install a plugin that previews the webpage from within Codespaces, see here for more info: https://stackoverflow.com/questions/74452866/how-preview-a-html-file-github-codespaces